apache/mesos/docs/configuration.md

     --recovery_timeout=VALUE
   </td>
   <td>
-Amount of time allotted for the slave to recover.
-If the slave takes longer than recovery_timeout to recover, any executors that are waiting to reconnect to the slave will self-terminate.
+Amount of time allotted for the agent to recover.
+If the agent takes longer than recovery_timeout to recover, any executors that are waiting to reconnect to the agent will self-terminate.
 (default: 15mins)
   </td>
 </tr>